MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-content-mgmt.md

 > [!NOTE]
 > You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.
 You must be a system administrator to re-assign ownership of a guide that belongs to someone else.

-Assigning ownership of a folder or guide to a user or team is the preferred method for controlling who can use specific guides.

-For example, if you have multiple users that need access to a guide and its assets:

-- Create a team for those users
-- Create a folder and add the guide and all its assets.
-Assign the team as owners to the folder.

 For more information on privileges, teams, and controlling access to apps, see the following articles.